As you start shopping for a new central air conditioner or heat pump, chances are you’ll come across the acronym BTU. But what does BTU mean?

 We know that’s a lot of number-crunching.
 But hopefully, those calculations can help you make a more informed purchasing decision.

-To help ensure you get the air conditioner or heat pump that’s appropriately sized to offer the comfort solutions you crave, consult with your local Trane dealer.
+To help ensure you get the HVAC system that’s appropriately sized to offer the comfort solutions you crave, consult with your local Trane dealer.
 They’ll answer any questions you have and guide you through the process of finding the right system for your home size, energy efficiency requirements, and budget.

 An extension of BTU, BTUH stands for British Thermal Units per Hour.
 This metric is used to determine how much heat an air conditioner can remove from a room within an hour.